Leadwerks/scpcb/README.md

 - ddraw.dll
 - wined3d.dll

 There is another problem, though.
 Laptop computers often use "switchable graphics", with an integrated graphics chip built into the CPU for simple 2D drawing, and a discrete GPU for games.
 The problem is that by default, any OpenGL application will use the integrated graphics chip.
-In applications written in C/C++ we can declare two special variables that will tell the driver that we want to use the discrete GPU.
+In applications written in C/C++ there is a solution for this.
+We can declare two special variables that will tell the driver that we want to use the discrete GPU.
 One variable is for Nvidia and the other is for AMD cards:
 ```c++
 extern "C"
 {